-Salary recommendations are developed every year by the Personnel Committee and Finance Committee utilizing UUA guidelines which include a Cost-of-Living raise when appropriate.
-The Finance Committee then works with the Board to develop a budget recommendation for Congregational approval.
+Salary recommendations are developed every year by the Personnel Committee and Finance Committee utilizing UUA guidelines.
+The Finance Committee then works with the Board for approval of the salary recommendations as part of the annual budget, before the budget is presented to the congregation for approval.